PatrickF1/fzf.fish/README.md

 fzf supports setting default options via the [FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf#environment-variables) environment variable.
 If it is set, fzf implicitly prepends it to the options passed to it on every execution, scripted and interactive.

-To make fzf's interface friendlier, `fzf.fish` takes the liberty of setting a sane `FZF_DEFAULT_OPTS` if it is not already set.
-See [conf.d/fzf.fish][] for more details.
-This affects fzf even outside of this plugin.
-If you would like to remove this side effect or just want to customize fzf's default options, then set export your own `FZF_DEFAULT_OPTS` variable.
-For example:

 ```fish
 set --export FZF_DEFAULT_OPTS +i --height 50% --no-extended
 ```